soramitsukhmer/publish-docker-action/README.md

+### :warning: Warning :warning:

+This action has been archived.
+Please migrate to https://github.com/soramitsukhmer/docker-bake-action instead.

 # soramitsukhmer/publish-docker-action

 This repository is considered **EXPERIMENTAL** and under active development until further notice.
 It is subject to non-backward compatible changes or removal in any future version so you should [pin to a specific tag/commit](https://docs.github.com/en/actions/creating-actions/about-actions#using-tags-for-release-management) of this action in your workflow (i.e `soramitsukhmer/publish-docker-action@v1`).